What Is a Pelvic Floor, Exactly?

-Your pelvic floor is a group of muscles and ligaments that support everything in your pelvic region: your bladder, bowel, and, if you have one, uterus.
-It's a name we throw around quite a bit, sometimes without actually knowing what it really is.
-It's important to have a strong pelvic floor, and there are pelvic floor exercises that can help, but how do you know if you need to do them?
+Needless to say, a strong pelvic floor is important, and there are pelvic floor exercises that can help.
+But how do you know if you need to do them?
 How do you know if your pelvic floor is weak, and what does that mean, anyway?
-These questions might seem basic, but they're also confusing.
-It's worth investigating what your pelvic floor really is and what you should do, now or in the future, to ensure that it's healthy.
+These questions might seem basic, but they can also be pretty confusing.
+Ahead, pelvic floor experts break down everything you need to know about the pelvic floor, plus how to ensure that it's healthy now and in the future.

-What Does Your Pelvic Floor Do?
+What Does the Pelvic Floor Do?

 • It controls the sphincters of your bowel and bladder, helping to prevent incontinence (leakage of urine or feces).